Qbizinc/qbiz-wiki/training/Certifications/training/gcp_professional_data_engineer_certification_v2.md

 * [Google's own practice questions](https://docs.google.com/forms/d/e/1FAIpQLSfkWEzBCP0wQ09ZuFm7G2_4qtkYbfmk_0getojdnPdCYmq37Q/viewform): there are ~~40~~ 22 questions and they're the same every time; no grade is given
-* [Cloud Academy Cert Prep Exam](https://cloudacademy.com/quiz/35356/): draws 50 randomly from a larger set; this felt the closest to the actual exam to me, and its grading is more rigorous than others, requiring a minimum score for each major subject area
+* [Cloud Academy Cert Prep Exam](https://cloudacademy.com/quiz/35356/): draws 50 randomly from a larger set; this felt the closest to the actual exam to me (Jay) and its grading is more rigorous than others, requiring a minimum score for each major subject area.
+Requires regestration (Free Trial available).
 * [A Cloud Guru Practice Exam](https://practice-exam.acloud.guru/gcp-certified-professional-data-engineer): draws 50 randomly from a larger set; simple pass/fail grading
 * [A Cloud Guru Final Exam](https://practice-exam.acloud.guru/fd871722-ab09-450b-8a3a-eac2852a84d5): similar to the above, but incorporates some of Google's own questions
 * [Exam Topics practice questions](https://www.examtopics.com/exams/google/professional-data-engineer/view/1/): while this site has a lot of questions, **the answers are often incorrect**, with the correct answers being debated in the question discussions.
 Use with caution!